-Minor in Global Health
+Global Health Minor

 The minor in Global Health offers an interdisciplinary introduction to the field of global health for students in many different schools and majors.
 Global health is a diverse field of research and practice that aims to improve population health and work towards equity for all people.
-The minor in global health will introduce students to a range of career possibilities related to global health through coursework and experiences.

 We invite students from many different backgrounds and with diverse career plans and majors to consider how their training can be applied to global health challenges and opportunities.
 For example, the global health minor could appeal to:

-- Biology majors who want to know more about new and emerging diseases, neglected and under-funded diseases, or how social conditions influence human biology;
+- Biology majors who want to know more about new and emerging diseases, neglected and under-funded diseases, or how social conditions influence human biology

-- Global studies majors who want to know more about how health is related to social, economic, and political forces around the world.
+- Global Studies majors who want to know more about how health is related to social, economic, and political forces around the world

 Watch the videos below to learn more about how the Global Health minor has helped advance students’ careers and contributions to the health of the community.